Autodidac/CppMemoryAllocator/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Final Notes

 This version of the memory allocators is clean, modern, and adheres to best practices in C++ programming.
-The `README.md` provides a clear guide for potential users or contributors on GitHub, detailing the purpose, usage, and how to integrate the allocators into other projects.